agpranjal/RealChat/README.md

 + `python3 -m venv testenv`
 + `source env/bin/activate`

-> Note: To deactivate the virtual environment after you are done, type `deactive` in the terminal
+> Note: To deactivate the virtual environment after you are done, type `deactivate` in the terminal

 ### Install requirements:
 `pip3 install -r requirements.txt`